 To further dissect cophylogenetic patterns between symbiont and host phylogenies, we examined whether taxonomy exerted an effect by partitioning studies according to broad taxonomic groups for hosts and symbionts.
-We found that effect size was positive across all host taxonomic groupings considered, with host-symbiont associations involving microbial hosts showing greatest congruence, followed by invertebrate hosts, vertebrate hosts, and lastly plant hosts (Fig. 3c).
-For symbiont taxa, effect size was also positive across all taxonomic groups, but variation in phylogenetic congruence was lower (Fig. 3d).
+We found that effect size was positive across all host taxonomic groupings considered, with host-symbiont associations involving microbial hosts showing greatest congruence, followed by invertebrate hosts, vertebrate hosts, and lastly plant hosts (STATS; Fig. 3c).
+For symbiont taxa, effect size was also positive across all taxonomic groups, but variation in phylogenetic congruence was lower (STATS; Fig. 3d).
 Host-symbiont cophylogenies involving plant symbionts displayed markedly higher congruence, primarily driven by results for mutualistic algal symbionts and their lichen hosts, but sample size for this category was small, reflecting the scarcity of studies focussing on these associations in relevant cophylogenetic literature.

-We examined if host specificity is associated with host-symbiont phylogenetic congruence using two estimators: (i) host range mean number of links between hosts and symbionts symbiont within a cophylogeny), and, (ii) host taxonomic breadth n index of the number of higher host taxonomic ranks associated with each symbiont within a cophylogeny.
-No association was identified for either measure of host specificity (Fig. 3f and Fig. 3g), that host specificity.
+We examined if host specificity is associated with host-symbiont phylogenetic congruence using two estimators: (i) host range – the mean number of links between hosts and symbionts per symbiont within a cophylogeny), and, (ii) host taxonomic breadth – an index of the number of higher host taxonomic ranks associated with each symbiont within a cophylogeny.
+No significant association was identified for either measure of host specificity (STATS; Fig. 3f and Fig. 3g), demonstrating that host specificity is not an important general determinant of host-symbiont cophylogeny (at least, given the variation in host generalism observed in our data set).

-We also tested the obvious hypothesis that the more intimate relationship associated with endosymbiosis may translate into greater congruence between host and symbiont phylogenies.
-However, contrary to this hypothesis, we find that the distinction between endosymbiosis and ectosymbiosis has no influence on the degree of phylogenetic congruence observed between hosts and their symbionts (Fig. 3h).
+We also tested the obvious hypothesis that the more intimate relationships associated with endosymbiosis may translate into greater congruence between host and symbiont phylogenies.
+However, contrary to this hypothesis, we find that the distinction between endosymbiosis and ectosymbiosis has no influence on the degree of phylogenetic congruence observed between hosts and their symbionts (STATS; Fig. 3h).

 A major prediction for host-symbiont cophylogeny is that vertical transmission (i.e. ‘intergenerational transmission’, as opposed to horizontal ‘infectious transmission’) should promote phylogenetic congruence39-41.
-In line with this prediction, we found that mode of transmission was a highly significant correlate of host-symbiont phylogenetic congruence, with the strongest effect observed for vertical transmission, followed by the effect observed for mixed modes of transmission (symbionts are transferred via either route), and with horizontal transmission showing the lowest effect size (Fig. 3i).
+In line with this prediction, we found that mode of transmission was a highly significant correlate of host-symbiont phylogenetic congruence, with the strongest effect observed for vertical transmission, followed by the effect observed for mixed modes of transmission (symbionts are transferred via either route), and with horizontal transmission showing the lowest effect size (STATS; Fig. 3i).
 An issue affecting our data is that all of the vertically transmitted symbionts included in our analysis are classified as mutualists.
-However, many of the parasitic symbionts included show a mixed mode of transmission, and splitting by mode of symbiosis reveals that parasites with mixed modes of transmission show greater phylogenetic congruence with their hosts than horizontally transmitted parasites (Fig. 3j).
-Similarly, mutualistic symbionts show a stepwise increase in phylogenetic congruence with hosts, from horizontal to mixed, and from mixed to vertical transmission, with vertically transmitted mutualists displaying considerably greater phylogenetic congruence than horizontally transmitted mutualists (Fig. 3j).
+However, many of the parasitic symbionts included show a mixed mode of transmission, and splitting by mode of symbiosis reveals that parasites with mixed modes of transmission show greater phylogenetic congruence with their hosts than horizontally transmitted parasites (STATS; Fig. 3j).
+Similarly, mutualistic symbionts show a stepwise increase in phylogenetic congruence with hosts, from horizontal to mixed, and from mixed to vertical transmission, with vertically transmitted mutualists displaying considerably greater phylogenetic congruence than horizontally transmitted mutualists (STATS; Fig. 3j).
 No significant interactions were present among modes of symbiosis and modes of transmission, highlighting that vertical transmission is the variable that explains the effect on phylogenetic congruence.